ELECTRONIC REPAIR COMPANY

 Ethanol is a type of alcohol that is commonly used as a fuel additive.
 It can increase the octane rating of gasoline, making it more suitable for use in high-performance engines.
 Additionally, ethanol is a renewable resource, making it an attractive option for environmental reasons.
 However, ethanol has some drawbacks, such as lower energy content compared to gasoline, which can lead to reduced fuel efficiency.

-In conclusion, the fuel you choose for your car can have a significant impact on your engine's performance and overall health.
+The fuel you choose for your car can have a significant impact on your engine's performance and overall health.
 The use of low octane fuel can cause engine knocking, reduced fuel efficiency, and increased emissions.
 Octane boosters are an effective solution for drivers who want to use low-quality gasoline without damaging their engines.
 Ethanol is also an attractive option as a fuel additive, but it has its drawbacks.
 Before choosing a fuel, it's essential to consider the type of engine, the manufacturer's recommendations, and the octane rating to ensure optimal performance and longevity.

 • The octane rating of gasoline ranges from 87 to 93 in the United States, with higher octane fuels being more expensive.